DNA-and-Natural-Algorithms-Group/nuskell/docs/tlstutorial.rst

 Conditional statements can be written using ``if``, ``then``, ``else``, ``elseif`` keywords.
 The operators ``and``, ``or``, ``*``, ``/``, ``+``, ``-``, ``==``, ``!=``, ``<``, ``>``, ``>=``, ``<=`` are supported and logically
-equivalent to their inplementation in `Python`:
+equivalent to their implementation in `Python`:

 .. code-block:: none